zwt233/zwt233.github.io/_pages/about.md

 Invited Talks
 ------
-Feel free to contact me if you want me to give a talk. 😊
+I am happy to give a talk if you are interested in my work. 😊

 1. Model Degradation Hinders Deep Graph Neural Networks.<br>
   KDD'22, 2022.
 08 (In Preparing) <br>
 1. Graph Attention Multi-Layer Perceptron.<br>